KonradIT/goprowifihack/README.md

 Note: HERO4 camera is now the *base* for the future API, since the calls will be the same for HERO4 and above.

-### Regarding GoPro's official Developer Program

-GoPro offers an official SDK for communicating with GoPro cameras, which can be used with a yearly subscription.
-This repository exists since November 11, 2013 and has been providing an up to date and free GoPro API for all WiFi Enabled models.
-This will continue to be the same.
-GoPro released their closed source and paid API in April 14, 2016.
-By the time, both companies and hobbyists have been using this API to get their products and services working with GoPro cameras.

-This API will be updated as I get access to newly released cameras, if you are a company, I highly recommend to enroll in the GoPro developer program.
+### Does GoPro offer an official API, SDK or mobile library?

+They did offer a mobile library - [but they shut it down](https://news.ycombinator.com/item?id=16189633).
+This repository will continue to be updated until GoPro stops releasing cameras and ceases operations.

 ### Libraries: